 Minecraft console commands & cheats list

-You can use a plethora of commands in Minecraft to locate biomes, target players, enchant items, add experience to a player, change the game’s difficulty, switch game modes, give items to players, kill players, and more.
+You can use many commands in Minecraft to locate biomes, target players, enchant items, add experience to a player, change the game's difficulty, switch game modes, give items to players, kill players, and more.

 /tp [player_name] x y z

 The teleport command allows you to teleport yourself or any other player to the provided coordinates.
 Since the format is three-dimensional, x serves as the longitude, y as the height, and z as the latitude.
-You can use the tilde key (~) for any of the three coordinates to maintain the current coordinate value.
+To maintain the current coordinate value, you can use the tilde key (~) for any of the three coordinates.

 Locate Biome command